copsTvFan/cops-episode-guide/guide.md

 **Stupid Criminals Special Edition**

-- (Passaic County NJ 8:56 PM Traffic Stop) Two guys get caught buying drugs and they got busted last week in the same spot.
+- (Passaic County, NJ 8:56 PM Traffic Stop) Two guys get caught buying drugs and they got busted last week in the same spot.
 The driver claims he wanted to see where he was busted and was just selling stuff.
 - Albuquerque NM (1:26 PM Trespassing Call) Kevin hides under a mattress after